varnish/Varnish-Book/varnish_book.rst

    When building the ``libvmod-example``, make sure that its branch matches with the branch version of Varnish-Cache.
    For example, to build ``libvmod-example`` against Varnish Cache 4.0, make sure that you checkout the branch 4.0 in both, the ``libvmod-example`` and ``Varnish-Cache``.

    ..
-TODO for the author: To explain that some VMODs are part of shipped in the main distribution and others are in the github repository.
+TODO for the author: To explain that some VMODs are shipped in the main distribution and others are in the github repository.

    Next, we explain the content inside ``libvmod-example``.